I came across a quote recently that I think is powerful.

-When you try to do too many things at once, you move a little bit in every direction instead of moving a long distance in the right direction.
+When you try to do too many things at once, you move a little bit in every direction instead of going far in the right direction.

-So take John Lee Dumas’ advice and use his acronym F.O.C.U.S to Focus on One Course Until Successful.
+John Lee Dumas’ advice is to F.O.C.U.S or Focus on One Course Until Successful.

 John followed his own advice and recorded a podcast for his (now) hit show, Entrepreneurs On Fire, every single day for 9 months without making a penny.

 He continued producing daily content for 2,000 days and now he regularly nets six figures in profit per month!